The Elder Scrolls Online

 The Elder Scrolls Online, abbreviated ESO, is a massively multiplayer online role-playing game (MMORPG) developed by ZeniMax Online Studios and published by Bethesda Softworks.
 The game is a part of the Elder Scrolls series.
 It was released for Windows and macOS in April 2014, for PlayStation 4 and Xbox One in June 2015, and for PlayStation 5 and Xbox Series X/S in June 2021.

-The Elder Scrolls Online is set in the continent of Tamriel and features a storyline indirectly connected with the other games in the Elder Scrolls franchise.
-The game had been in development for seven years before its release in 2014 and launched with a mandatory monthly subscription model.
+The Elder Scrolls Online is set on the continent of Tamriel and features a storyline indirectly connected with the other games in the Elder Scrolls series.
+The game was in development for seven years before its release in 2014 and launched with a mandatory monthly subscription model.

 The Elder Scrolls Online initially received mixed reviews from critics.
 Reception improved significantly with the March 2015 re-release and rebranding as The Elder Scrolls Online: Tamriel Unlimited, transitioning to a buy-to-play model with microtransactions and an optional subscription.
 The game had sold over 15 million units by 2020 and generated over $2 billion in revenue by 2024.

 In December 2024, ZeniMax Online Studios revealed a major shift in content delivery for The Elder Scrolls Online.
 Beginning in 2025, the game moved away from its traditional annual chapter releases in favor of a seasonal content model.
 This new structure is designed to offer players more frequent and consistent updates throughout the year.